ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 `ss3sim` makes this form of model validation simple by allowing users to specify process error (i.e. recruitment deviations) and sampling error (Text S1).
-Since, the cod-like model setup has already been validated (Text S1), we can now run our simulation scenario.
+Since, we have already validated the cod-like model setup (Text S1), we can now run our simulation scenario.
 We will set `bias_adjust = TRUE`
 to enable a procedure that aims to produce mean-unbiased estimates